 - Bake 13-15 minutes.
 Bake one tray at a time.
 Cool completely on a cooling rack.

-- Prepare both the apple cider browned butter and the cinnamon sugar.
-If the butter is solid from cooling, heat in the microwave for 10 seconds.2 tablespoon Brown butter, 1 tablespoon Apple cider, ½ cup White granulated sugar, 2 teaspoon Ground cinnamon
+- In a small bowl, mix the brown butter and apple cider.
+If the butter is solid from cooling, heat in the microwave for 10 seconds.
+In a separate bowl, mix the sugar and cinnamon.2 tablespoon Brown butter, 1 tablespoon Apple cider, ½ cup White granulated sugar, 2 teaspoon Ground cinnamon

 - Take a pastry brush to brush on the butter on the cookie.
 Immediately dunk in the cinnamon sugar. (do one cookie at a time).
 There should be a lot of cinnamon sugar on the cookie.